Clock King

-The Clock King is the name of three supervillains appearing in American comic books published by DC Comics.
+The Clock King is the name of primarily three supervillains appearing in American comic books published by DC Comics.
 The first Clock King debuted in World's Finest Comics #111 (August 1960), and was created by France Herron and Lee Elias.

-The Clock King, primarily William Tockman, have appeared in several media adaptations, such as Batman (1966), portrayed by Walter Slezak; and Arrowverse TV series, portrayed by Robert Knepper.
+The Clock Kings, mainly William Tockman, have appeared in several media adaptations, such as Batman (1966), portrayed by Walter Slezak; and Arrowverse TV series, portrayed by Robert Knepper.
 Additionally, an original incarnation, Temple Fugate, appears in shows set in the DC Animated Universe, voiced by Alan Rachins.

 Publication history

 The first Clock King was originally an enemy of Green Arrow.
 He has no superpowers or abilities.
 He wears a clock mask, a cape, and a blue suit with clock drawings on it.

 Clock King is a master planner and sometimes uses clock-themed gadgetry.
 The Clock King became better known more recently by his appearances in Justice League International and Suicide Squad.